goauthentik/authentik/website/integrations/services/gitlab/index.md

 ## What is GitLab

-> GitLab is a complete DevOps platform, delivered as a single application.
-This makes GitLab unique and makes Concurrent DevOps possible, unlocking your organization from the constraints of a pieced together toolchain.
-Join us for a live Q&A to learn how GitLab can give you unmatched visibility and higher levels of efficiency in a single application across the DevOps lifecycle.
+> GitLab is a complete DevOps platform with features for version control, CI/CD, issue tracking, and collaboration, facilitating efficient software development and deployment workflows.
 >
 > -- https://about.gitlab.com/what-is-gitlab/